Lakshmanaraja/AI-Projects-using-Pytorch/Readme.md

 # Illustrating Neural Style Transfer using Pytorch

-This project is inspired from Guided project in Coursera and Documentation in Pytorch
+This project is inspired from Guided project in Coursera and Documentation in PyTorch